Viniciusalgueiro/Viniciusalgueiro/README.md

 <div>
  <p>
-I am a beginner Front-end developer, able to build a web presence from scratch - from concept, navigation, layout and programming.
+I am an beginner Front-end developer, able to build a web presence from scratch - from concept, navigation, layout and programming.
 I am developing my skills in writing well-designed, testable and efficient code using current best practices in web development.
 I have design & coding skills, as well as an ability to convert requirements into exciting online applications.
 </p>
 </div>